danomatika/ofxAppUtils/README.md

 Adding ofxAppUtils to an Existing Project
 ---------------------------------------

+_Note: These instructions are for manually adding ofxAppUtils to an existing project.
+You do not need to follow these steps if you use the ProjecGenerator app, except for adding the OFX_APP_UTILS defines._

 If you want to add ofxAppUtils to another project, you need to make sure you include the src folders:
 <pre>
 openFrameworks/addons/ofxAppUtils/src